 The Legal Advisory Committee is a standing advisory body that, with the assistance of NLC legal staff, has responsibility for surveying pending legal matters, evaluating requests for assistance, and making recommendations to the NLC Executive Director about cases that NLC should initiate or seek to participate in by filing an action, intervening as a party, filing or signing onto an amicus brief, providing financial support, or otherwise as appropriate.

-State and Local Legal Center
+Local Government Legal Center

 Comments or Questions?